slangenbach/notes/aws_ml_speciality.md

 * Know what binning (putting observations in ranges of values), encoding/scaling are
 * Know about confusion matrices, precision, recall/sensitivity (true positive rate, useful for fraud detection), F1 and ROC, AUC and their formulas
 * Know about bagging (multiple models) and boosting (sequence models)
+* Make sure you know how to put services together to build systems

+### Exam prep
+* Read exam guide
+* Solve sample questions
+* Take data analytics exam first
+* Take practice exams at Udemy or from AWS(40 USD)
+* Exam will take 120 min
+* Need to answer 75% of questions (49/65) correctly to pass

 ## Data Engineering